LibraryCarpentry/lc-python-intro/episodes/variables.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Write programs that assign values to variables and perform calculations with those values.
+- Write Python to assign values to variables.
+- Print outputs to a Jupyter notebook.
-- Use indexing to manipulate elements within a string.
+- Use indexing to manipulate string elements.
 - View and convert the data types of Python objects.

 ::::::::::::::::::::::::::::::::::::::::::::::::::